 There are a number of states that now offer this type of plan.
 You have to keep in mind, this prepaid tuition will only be able to be used at in-state colleges or universities.
 If your child decides to go to an out-of-state or private school, you will be faced with a number of penalties.

 This is the new name for the education IRA for those planning for college, and the

 The most appealing changes in this plan are the fact that you are now able to contribute up to $2,000 each year instead of only $500 plus friends and family can make contributions up to $2,000 each year.
-Another change is the fact that Coverdell investments are now able to be combined with other types of education related tax breaks to cover more education expenses than what were covered previously.
+Another change is the fact that Coverdell investments are now able to be combined with other types of education-related tax breaks to cover more education expenses than what was covered previously.